-A large enough sample size of radio tagged adults will be needed for the following:
+A large enough sample size of radio tagged adults was needed for the following:

-- 1) Population specific adult & spawner escapement- Multiplying the proportion of tagged fish migrating into each of the four independent sub-populations by the total steelhead run size counted at Prosser Dam will generate steelhead abundance levels for each Yakima Basin steelhead sub-population. - 2) Population specific life history analysis- Run-timing, adult holding, spawn timing, age structure, sex ratios and kelting rates will be estimated from biological sampling of adults that are radio tagged and partitioned into populations based on spawn location and GSI assignment.
+- 1) Population specific adult & spawner escapement- Multiplying the proportion of tagged fish migrating into each of the four independent sub-populations by the total steelhead run size counted at Prosser Dam will generate steelhead abundances for each Yakima Basin steelhead sub-population. - 2) Population specific life history analysis- Run-timing, adult holding, spawn timing, age structure, sex ratios and kelting rates were estimated from biological sampling of adults that are radio tagged and partitioned into populations based on spawn location and GSI assignment (yet to be completed).

-Other important considerations for estimating and selecting an appropriate number of adults to be tagged for the study include: 1) the proportion of run that utilizes the right bank ladder where the denil trap is located, and 2) the strength of annual run size the sample is to be drawn from.
-Additionally, we used 90% confidence limits (z = 1.645) for our estimates in order to keep sample sizes reasonable.
+Other important considerations for estimating and selecting an appropriate number of adults that were tagged for the study include: 1) The proportion of run that utilizes the right bank ladder where the denil trap is located, and 2) The strength of annual run size the sample was drawn from.
+Additionally, we used 90% confidence limits (z = 1.645) for our pre-study estimates in order to keep sample sizes reasonable.
 Our approach to sampling a finite population is summarized by the following equations:

-Equation 1. $$p + /- d$$
+Equation 1. p + /- d